kenakofer/hymnsinger/docs/tags/5verse.md

 Religions of today are the religions fit to last.
 Members true through power, fear, or friendly company instill again in children's minds, "Eat not from yonder tree."
-"Eat not from yonder tree!"
+Eat not from yonder tree!
 </td><td class='tags-box'><a class="taglink" href="{{ site.baseurl }}/tags/secular.html">secular</a><a class="taglink" href="{{ site.baseurl }}/tags/1part.html">1part</a><a class="taglink" href="{{ site.baseurl }}/tags/accompanied.html">accompanied</a><a class="taglink" href="{{ site.baseurl }}/tags/5verse.html">5verse</a><a class="taglink" href="{{ site.baseurl }}/tags/arrbykenan.html">arrbykenan</a><a class="taglink" href="{{ site.baseurl }}/tags/textbykenan.html">textbykenan</a></td></tr><tr><td class='hymn-name-box'><a href="{{ site.baseurl }}/listing/when_israel_was_in_egypts_land.html">When Israel was in Egypt's land</a></td><td class='lyric-box'>When Israel was in Egypt's land,
 let my people go,
 oppressed so hard they could not stand,